Learn how to make a sauce with healthy vegan ingredients. Here we use a base of cashews. Then we'll build the flavors

 My next step is to add ingredients that will balance the flavor of the sauce.
 These are sweet, sour, spicy/pungent and salty.

 But before you go there, check out the flavors that will match with your finished dish.
 Since I was making a Quinoa and Spinach Wrap, I looked over the Spinach Flavor Matches, but I could have also zeroed in on the Quinoa Flavor Matches and the results would have been just as fantastic.
 Just choose one main ingredient from your finished dish to focus on, as this will be sufficient.

 What are "Vegan Flavor Matches"?
 A list of ingredients that match with your chosen food perfectly.
 This helps you to whip up vegan dishes and sauces on-the-fly using what you have in your cupboard at any given time.
 SOOOOO EASY!

 So, armed with my Spinach Flavor Matches, and keeping flavor balancing (sweet, sour, spicy, salty) in mind, here's how my sauce came together.

 SWEET - You can use any sweetener you like here, such as maple syrup or a granulated sweetener.
-I like agave nectar because it doesn't cause your blood sugar to spike -- very helpful for those who have blood sugar problems or are trying to lose weight. :)
+I like coconut nectar because it doesn't cause your blood sugar to spike -- very helpful for those who have blood sugar problems or are trying to lose weight. :)

 SOUR - I like to add a foodie acid, such as lemon juice or apple cider vinegar.
 But scour your cupboards for other ideas, such as sauerkraut juice, for instance.

 BITTER/PUNGENT - Garlic is sort of my go-to for a pungent flavor, so I added a clove.